ritwickdey/live-server-web-extension/README.md

 ***[FAQ.md](./docs/FAQ.md)***
 <br>

-#### The Common Misconceptions
+#### The Common Misconception
 Neither the browser add-on nor the VS Code extension will host a server for: `PHP`, `.NET` or `NodeJS`.
-It will give you the *reloading function*, so you do not need to refresh the page every time you save your server-side code.
+This add-on will give you the *reloading function*, so you do not need to refresh the page every time you save your server-side code.

 <br><hr>